aws/jsii/docs/handbooks/language-implementation.md

 ## General Availability

-Once the new language has been in *Developer Preview* wihout any significant usability issue or bug for long enough, and is used in real-world use-cases such as for [AWS CDK] applications, it becomes candidate to be declared *Generally Available*.
+Once the new language has been in *Developer Preview* without any significant usability issues or bugs for a sufficient amount of time and is used in real-world use-cases such as for [AWS CDK] applications, it becomes a candidate to be declared *Generally Available*.
 At this point, breaking changes are no longer possible on the generated code.

 <!-- ######################### External References ######################### -->
 [jsii type system]: ../specifications/2-type-system.md
 [specification]: ../specifications/1-introduction.md
-[New Language Intake]: ../specification/5-new-language-intake.md
+[New Language Intake]: ../specifications/5-new-language-intake.md
 [CDK RFC repository]: https://github.com/awslabs/aws-cdk-rfcs#readme
 [`jsii`]: ../../packages/jsii
 [`jsii-calc`]: ../../packages/jsii-calc
 [`jsii-config`]: ../../packages/jsii-config
-[`jsii-pacmak`]: ../../packgages/jsii-pacmak
+[`jsii-pacmak`]: ../../packages/jsii-pacmak
 [`jsii-rosetta`]: ../../packages/jsii-rosetta
 [Standard Compliance Suite]: ../specifications/4-standard-compliance-suite.md
 [`jsii/superchain`]: ../../superchain